nisennenmondai/sts/README.md

 operation are available, **ECB** and **CBC**.

 ### TODO
-- implement sequence number on msg
+- maybe sequence number on msg?
-- maybe msg integrity with sha256?
+- maybe msg integrity with SHA256?
+- and maybe digital signature with ECDSA?